 Trump co-defendants arraigned on superseding charges in Mar-a-Lago documents case

-Former President Trump’s two co-defendants appeared Thursday in a Florida court to be arraigned on additional charges in the Mar-a-Lago classified documents case.
+Former President Trump’s two co-defendants were arraigned Thursday in a Florida court on additional charges in the Mar-a-Lago classified documents case.

-Body man Walt Nauta and property manager Carlos De Oliveira are expected to plead not guilty to additional charges stemming from an alleged plot to destroy surveillance footage from Trump’s oceanfront resort home after prosecutors issued a subpoena for the video.
+Body man Walt Nauta pleaded not guilty to additional charges stemming from an alleged plot to destroy surveillance footage from Trump’s oceanfront resort home after prosecutors issued a subpoena for the video.

+Property manager Carlos De Oliveira did not enter a plea due to delays formally obtaining a local attorney.
+A magistrate ordered him to sort out that issue by Tuesday.

 Trump himself waived his appearance and pleaded not guilty to the extra charges in a superseding indictment to the original charges related to improperly stashing classified documents at Mar-a-Lago and refusing to return them to the feds.